-It’s also important the PMO supports their organisation in planning and reporting on the constraints appropriate for each initiative.
-The traditional Project Iron Triangle controls for cost, schedule and scope; these tend to be the traditional constraints an organisation observes, and which the PMO monitor and report on.
+It’s also important that the PMO supports their organisation in planning and reporting on the constraints appropriate for each initiative.
+The traditional Project Iron Triangle controls for cost, schedule and scope.
+These tend to be the traditional constraints an organisation observes, and which the PMO monitor and report on.

 To support agile initiatives these remain important constraints.
 However value and quality are also important.
 With the cost, schedule and scope constraints they form the Agile Iron Triangle.

 Focusing on value helps us understand that not all of the scope is needed to release a product early and get early feedback.
 This ties into supporting conditional incremental budgeting.
 Focusing on quality ensures the product is reliable and adaptable for an uncertain future.

 The challenge for the PMO is that (unlike cost, schedule and scope), value and quality are subjective.
 They need to agree with their organisation a way to measure those subjective measures.

 Here’s a sneak peak of a flexible roadmap for the PMO to support your organisation’s revolution.
 Follow my posts to learn more, and I welcome feedback to improve and publicise it.

 I’ve put forward the case that PMO is critical in supporting your organisation in recognising uncertainty and finding better ways to respond.
 I believe the PMO should support the approach your organisation takes to survive and thrive in an uncertain competitive environment.
 This means their practices and mindset needs to realigned to agile ways of working.